 The fact that she was on ‘Ice’ came as a complete shock to her father.
 He knew she smoked cigarettes and had begged her for years to stop.
-But he never thought she was a drug user.
+But it never occurred to him that she could also be a drug user.

-Yes, she hung out with the wrong crowd in secondary school and was hauled up several times for disciplinary matters.
-Yes, she had flunked her poly studies due to non-interest in the subject.
-But she had recently enrolled in a new course in criminology in a private school.
-She was just a regular teenager who has the world waiting for her to explore.
+Yes, she hung out with the wrong company in secondary school and had been hauled up several times for disciplinary matters.
+She had also performed poorly at polytechnic due to her lack of interest in the subject.
+Despite this, she had recently enrolled in a new course in criminology in a private school.
+Things were just looking up for a regular teenager who has the world waiting for her to explore.
 She was his beloved daughter, and in his eyes, always his baby daughter.
-She couldn’t be taking drugs!
+How is it possible that she was also taking drugs?

 Now, looking back, he realised there were warning signs of drug-induced psychosis even though he hadn’t understood them at the time.
-In the month leading up to her death, Su had been having hallucinations and showing signs of anxiety and paranoia.
+In the month before her unfortunate death, Su had been having hallucinations and showing signs of anxiety and paranoia.
 She complained of hearing children's voices at night and animal sounds coming from her room.
 She also said that she "felt very dirty" and that something or someone was following her.

-Then one night, two weeks before her fall, she knocked on her father's bedroom door warning him of a monster in his room.
-Concerned about her uncharacteristic behaviour, her father asked her if she was on drugs, to which she quickly denied.
-He thought maybe she was groggy from sleep.
-Of course she wasn’t taking drugs!
+One night, two weeks before her fall, she knocked on her father's bedroom door warning him of a monster in his room.
+Concerned, her father asked her if she was on drugs, to which she quickly denied.
+He dismissed this, thinking she might have been groggy from sleep.
 How would she get hold of them anyway?

 *Names have been changed.